 After signing up for an Audible account, you’ll be prompted to download the app.
 This is an easy process, and you can peruse books from either the app or website from then on.

 I enjoyed being able to carry around a portable audiobook library while travelling, as it made it easy to keep up to date with the latest authors and releases.
-Once you’ve chosen a book which suits you, it downloads automatically and pops up in your Audible library.
+Once you’ve chosen a book that suits you, it downloads automatically and pops up in your Audible library.

 Being able to send a book to a friend is useful if you know other people with an account.
 Keep an eye out for any friends or fellow travellers with Audible, as this is a great way to line up some recommendations.
 If you’re both US-based, you can even redeem a recommended book for free!